-- Philadelphia Police Department for the Northeast campus; and - Newtown Township Department for the Newtown site.
+- Philadelphia Police Department for the Northeast campus; and - Newtown Township Department for the Newtown site. - Bensalem Police Department for off campus Holiday Inn residences

 Additionally, these police departments will provide the Holy Family Public Safety Department with a report of incidents that have been reported to them for the neighborhoods surrounding the campus.
 Holy Family promptly reports these incidents to the various police departments as previously noted.
 Known and reported crimes against people, off and on campus, are posted on Holy Family University's security website and are available for review on a daily basis.